 Background

-Members in the Scheme can buy a maximum total amount of annual additional pension of £7,385 (2022/23 rates) using Additional Pension Contributions (APCs) with or without a contribution from the employer.
-This limit of £7,385 will be reviewed each April by Pensions Increase.
+Members in the Scheme can buy a maximum total amount of annual additional pension of £8,131 (2023/24rates) using Additional Pension Contributions (APCs) with or without a contribution from the employer.
+This limit of £8,131 will be reviewed each April by Pensions Increase.

 A calculator is available on the NILGOSC website to enable members to cost Additional Pension Contributions both to buy extra pension and to buy ‘lost’ pension.
 The factors for APCs can be revised during the contract period and any revision will take effect from the following 1 April.